tejaswini972/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     - Location: Central US

     Select **Review + Create** and then **Create** to deploy resources.

+    >**Note**: Please don't stop any Virtual machine's while the deployment is in progress.

     ![The custom deployment screen with ContosoRG1 as the resource group.](images/ha-deploy1.png "Custom deployment")